Top 14 Plazas in Spain

 10. Plaza Mayor, Valladolid

 This large open area in central Valladolid has been around since the 13th century.
-The buildings surrounding the plaza date from various periods in history, but most of the architecture is from the 17th and 18th centuries.
+The buildings surrounding the plaza date from various periods in history, but most of the architecture is from the 17th & 18th centuries.
 The most notable building in the square is the city hall.
 The city hall has three towers, the central and tallest tower is decorated with a clock that can be viewed from anywhere in the area.

 11. Plaza Mayor, Palma